polterguy/hypereval/help-files/Hypereval/01 - Introduction.md

 ## Introduction to Hypereval

 Hypereval is a Phosphorus Five module that allows you to easily store snippets of Hyperlambda in your MySQL database.
-This has a lot of benefits, such as allowing you to create spikes and snippets of code, which you can more easily move around, and are more _"dynamic"_ in nature, than a fully fledged app or module.
+In addition, it allows you to evaluate _"Hyperlambda snippets"_ in immediate mode.
+This has a lot of benefits, such as allowing you to create spikes and snippets of code, which you can more easily move around.
+Such snippets are (obviously) more dynamic in nature, than fully fledged apps or modules.
+Hypereval should also be your primary choice for administrating your Phosphorus Five installation, to for instance create backups of your system, etc. You can think of Hypereval as a _"terminal"_, in addition to a _"snippets database"_.

-Hypereval allows you to store these snippets as _"startup"_ snippets, _"page"_ snippets, or simply _"snippets"_.
+Hypereval allows you to store Hyperlambda snippets as _"startup"_ snippets, _"page"_ snippets, or simply _"snippets"_.
 A startup snippet is a snippet that is evaluated every time your web server process is restarted, which makes it easy for you to for instance create dynamic Active Events, which are created every time your server restarts.
-A page snippet is a web page, and has its own unique URL, and can be launched through `/hypereval/your-page-name`.
-A plain snippet is simply a snippet, and are not evaluated in any ways, unless you explicitly request evaluating it somehow.
+A page snippet is a web page, and has its own unique URL, and can be launched through `/hypereval/your-snippet-name`.
+A plain snippet is simply a snippet, and are not evaluated in any ways, unless you explicitly evaluate it somehow.
 Below is a screenshot of Hypereval.

 https://phosphorusfive.files.wordpress.com/2018/02/hypereval-screenshot.png